 - using vocabulary in the context of phrases -

 Welcome to my page on Drum Language of the Congo.
-It includes: 1) an explanation on how drum language works; 2) an online virtual log drum you can play right now on your computer; 3) fun facts about drum language, and 4) multimedia activities that integrate drum language with other areas of the curriculum!
-So, take a couple of minutes to read more about this amazing form of communication, learn how to play a couple of phrases on a virtual log drum, and explore some surprisingly fun connections we can make with drum language.
+It includes: 1) an explanation on how drum language works; 2) fun facts about drum language, 3) multimedia activities that integrate drum language with other areas of the curriculum, and 4) a drumming class with Phil based on Drum Language of the Congo!

 How Drum Language Works

-The Lokele people of the Congo use two-tone log drums to communicate phrases in their language.
+In the Congo, the Lokele use two-tone log drums to communicate phrases in their language.
 They can accomplish this because their language is tonal.
 That is, each syllable in a word has a high or low tone.
 The tonal patterns that result in their speech are the same tonal patterns that they drum.
 By communicating in this way, they create drum language in which their vocabulary is always understood in the context of phrases.
 Listen to Phil explain how this works by pressing the Play button below.

 The Lokele use a two-tone percussion instrument they call a boungu or bongungu.
 It is made from a solid log of reddish-brown wood with the scientific name Pterocarpus Soyauxii.
 Given it's design, it is actually a wooden slit-gong rather than a traditional drum.